-All businesses can benefit from a good system.
-That doesn't mean, however, that all businesses benefit from the same type of phone system.
-Communicating with your customers and clients in a professional manner is critical for businesses today.
-That's why relying strictly on mobile devices can cause problems for businesses.
+All businesses can benefit from a good phone system, though not all businesses will benefit from the same type of business phone system.
+Communicating with your customers and clients in a professional manner is critical.
+That's why relying strictly on mobile devices can cause problems.
 You want to make a great impression on your customers.
 A greeting from an automated attendant is a great first step; it shows that your business is a legitimate operation.

 That's why businesses that don't need a traditional office phone system should consider investing in a virtual phone system.
 These systems allow businesses to present that professional image while still relying on their mobile devices as their main communication tools.
 Virtual systems include automated attendants and a host of other valuable features.
 In addition, when you make outbound calls, your business number, not your mobile number, is displayed to the person you are calling.

-For larger businesses, business phone systems not only allow you to present a professional image to your customers, but also give your employees all of the communication tools they need to do their jobs.
-Access to mobile apps, which allow them to take their business lines with them wherever they go, and video conferencing services ensure your staff can connect with anyone, regardless of where they are and how they want to communicate.
+For larger businesses, business phone systems not only allow you to present a professional image to your customers, but they also give your employees all of the communication tools they need to do their jobs.
+Access to mobile apps, which allow your employees to take their business lines with them wherever they go, and video conferencing services ensure that they can connect with anyone, regardless of where they are and how they want to communicate.

 What is unified communications?